By

 4 Min Read

 As we hinted above, the Ricardian contract is an old concept that predates the invention of blockchain technology and by quite a bit.
 It was first proposed by programmer Ian Grigg in 1996 as part of the Ricardo Payment System.
 The concept described a new type of legal document readable by both humans and machines.
 A Ricardian contract is written using a combination of legal prose - perfectly understandable to lawyers and even ordinary people - and a markup language that allows for the defining elements of the agreement to be expressed in a machine-readable format that can be executed by a computer program.
+This markup language enables the contract to be translated into machine readable code for execution on blockchain systems.
 The written contract is then digitally signed by the parties involved and cryptographically verified.
+The Ricardian contract serves as a legally binding document that can be enforced in court.
+It also acts as the central parent document, serving as the foundational legal reference for all aspects of the transaction.
+The importance of the signed original document lies in establishing legal validity and intent between the parties.
+The private key is used to digitally sign the Ricardian contract, ensuring authenticity and security.

 While revolutionary, the concept didn’t get much traction when it was first introduced, because the technology available at the time was not sufficient to unlock its full potential.
 However, this is no longer an issue, thanks to the advent of blockchain technology, which seems to have everything to make the most of the idea.